 A ghostwriter is somebody who writes material that somebody else will put their name to.
 A good example of this is when celebrities write books.
 Quite often, a ghostwriter writes the book and the celebrity simply puts their name to it.
 You can make a good income through ghostwriting but you’ll rarely ever get credit for your work.

 Ghostwriting isn’t limited to books, it can be applied to any written material.
-I often write blogs and articles for clients and they are published under the client’s name, on the client’s website.
+I often write blogs or magazine articles for clients and they are published under the client’s name.
 Public figures or directors in large corporations may also use ghostwriters to write official correspondence, presentations or speeches.

 To be a ghostwriter you need to be able to adapt your writing style to suit the person you are writing for.
 You need to write in their tone of voice.

 Journalists write news stories or articles for newspapers and magazines, either online or printed.
 They may also prepare news stories for radio or TV broadcast.